ome/omero-guide-introduction/docs/data-management.rst

 -  For the HCS data screenshot, the IDR data https://idr.openmicroscopy.org/webclient/?show=run-5403 were used.

--  To import images and metadata, see the `maintenance scripts <https://github.com/ome/training-scripts/tree/master/maintenance>`_ for more details.
+-  To import Images and metadata, see the `maintenance scripts <https://github.com/ome/training-scripts/tree/master/maintenance>`_ for more details.

--  For import of images, we use `in_place_import_as.sh <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/in_place_import_as.sh>`_.
+-  For import of Images, we use `in_place_import_as.sh <https://github.com/ome/training-scripts/blob/master/maintenance/scripts/in_place_import_as.sh>`_.

 -  The cooperation in OMERO is described in `Groups and permissions system <https://docs.openmicroscopy.org/latest/omero/sysadmins/server-permissions.html>`_.